ylgrgyq/playground/reservoir/README.md

     public HandleFailedStrategy onHandleObjectFailed(Dinner myDinner, Throwable throwable) {
         log.warn("Bob failed to enjoy his dinner: {}", myDinner, throwable);

-        // Bob can ignore this dinner or return RETRY to give this dinner another chance to enjoy it again
+        // Bob can ignore this dinner or return RETRY to give this dinner another chance
         // or return SHUTDOWN to smash the table furiously and don't have any dinner anymore return HandleFailedStrategy.IGNORE;
     }